lightforever/mlcomp/docs/grid_search.rst

-Grid search
+xGrid search
 ======================================

 .. toctree::
    :maxdepth: 2

-An example of a grid_search configuration:
+That is an example of a grid_search configuration:
 ::

     executors: